 When I turned 25, I set out on a mission to learn how to sew.
-It had been a goal of mine for years upon years and turning 25 opened my eyes to how quickly the years fly by.
-I wanted to make my new baby girl her 1st birthday dress, but I still didn’t know how to sew and that realziation knocked the air out of me.
-I always assumed that when I had a daughter, I’d already be a seamstress or designer or doing something in fashion, but somehow I lost my way.
-I asked myself “If not now, then when?” and because I didn’t have an actual answer, I went into my closet with a mission.
-The mission was to take out the sewing machine my dad had bought for me when I turned 18 – and finally figure it out.
+It had been a goal of mine for years upon years and turning 25 opened my eyes to how quickly the years were flying by.
+I wanted to make my new baby girl her 1st birthday dress.
+However, I still didn’t know how to sew and that realization shocked me.
+I always assumed that when I had a daughter, I’d already be a seamstress.
+However, life had other plans for me which I happily welcomed.

 Hope you stick around, leave comments, tips, or advice… and we become friends if we aren’t already.
 I’d LOVE that!